ericsebesta/ericsebesta/README.md

 This is my personal GitHub account, and is not associated with Unity Technologies or other companies.
 Thoughts/mistakes are my own.

 I'm currently an Engineering Manager with Unity Technologies.
-I have a long background in AAA game development, having working at Origin Systems / Electronic Arts, Sony Online Entertainment, Bioware / Electronic Arts, and Bethesda Game Studios / Zenimax Media.
+I have a long background in AAA game development, having worked at Origin Systems / Electronic Arts, Sony Online Entertainment, Bioware / Electronic Arts, and Bethesda Game Studios / Zenimax Media.

 Now that I work for Unity, I'm more free to engage with public communities and public source development, so I'm doing more hobby projects and contributing where I can.
-I expect sporadic efforts on here.
+Realistically, I'll likely only make sporadic progress on projects here, but who knows.

 <!--
 **ericsebesta/ericsebesta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.